State and Regional Transportation Funding

 The challenge is two-fold

-- Invest wisely.
-First to ensure that new (and existing) state and regional funds are invested wisely.
+- First, to ensure that new (and existing) state and regional funds are invested wisely.

-- Recognize New Funding Is only First Installment.
-Second, to not lose sight of the fact ultimately more funding will be needed.
+- Second, to recognize that new funding is only the first installment.
+State and local officials must not lose sight of the fact ultimately more funding will be needed.
 While these new funds will most definitely make a difference, maintenance and construction backlogs are huge and beyond the ability of this new infusion of funds to address.
-However, to secure new funding in the future, the state and regions must invest wisely today.
+To secure new funding in the future, the state and regions must invest wisely today.

 The Northern Virginia Transportation Authority is currently assembling a package of highway and transit projects for FY 2015 to FY 2016 regional transportation funding.